AbhiTheModder/termux-scripts/README.md

 5. **tgpatcher.py:** Patch script for applying patches to Telegram

 This repo also hosts the github workflow to automate this script and for version checking it stores old version into file named `backup_tg_version.txt`.
+6. **DexRepair.py:** A simple command-line tool for repairing DEX files.
+It fixes the DEX magic number and updates the checksum and signature in the DEX header.
+Used in my [@RevEngiBot](https://github.com/RevEngiSquad) project made public :)

 > [!TIP]
 > First decompile your apk using apktool or APKEditor.